An evening of literary discovery, with readings by Geraldine James and Brian Cox

-At this evening of readings by actors and discussion by literary experts, this is a chance to learn more, and to hear stories from the new collection Russian Émigré Short Stories from Bunin to Yanovsky (Penguin Classics 2017, edited by Bryan Karetnyk).
+At this exciting event, readings by leading actors Geraldine James and Brian Cox are interspersed with discussion with literary experts Maria Rubins and Peter Pomerantsev, together with Bryan Karetnyk, editor of the new collection Russian Émigré Short Stories from Bunin to Yanovsky (Penguin Classics 2017).

 |Name:||Shadows of Days: An Evening of Russian Émigré Fiction|